 TwigExtensionRecipe | Registering Twig Extension |

-Your recipe simply need to implement the corresponding interface.
+Your recipe simply needs to implement the corresponding interface.
 Classes may implement more than one interface if desired by separating each interface with a comma.
 For example :

 class MyApp implements